RainbowMiner/RainbowMiner/README.md

 ## WEB-INTERFACE

 For your convenience, you can monitor and setup RainbowMiner using your web browser.
-Simply open the URL [localhost:3999](http://localhost:3999) in a new browser tab.
+The web interface very prominently shows RainbowMiner's live profitability and the current BTC exchange rates.
+To start the web interface, simply open the URL [localhost:3999](http://localhost:3999) in a new browser tab.
-- Dashboard: shows the live running miners & pool balances
+- Dashboard: shows the live running miners & pool balances, click the Pause/Restart button to halt and restart RainbowMiner.
+It will take up to 20 seconds, until the miner script finalize the pause/restart procedure, so give it some time.
 - Selected Devices: lists the preselected devices (through command line parameter or configuration)
 - All Devices: lists all available devices in your rig
 - Best Pools: lists the best possible pool for every algorithm